-Cultuurloket also offers training to cultural entrepreneurs.
-As it's sometimes a paying training, they were also in need of a webshop.
-For that, we chose to work with Drupal Commerce, the open-source e-commerce framework that turns your website into a flexible webshop.
+As Cultuurloket also offers paid training to cultural entrepreneurs, they were in need of a webshop.
+Enter Drupal Commerce, an open-source e-commerce framework that turns your website into a flexible webshop.

 Next to that, we worked on an important part of Cultuurloket's service: training.
 Cultural workers and entrepreneurs can participate in various sessions during which they gain additional knowledge and experience in their field.
 That’s why we decided to integrate an overview of the training sessions on the website, by topic and by city.
 What's more?
 The visitor can now easily register for a chosen session.